cryptoquantique/quarklink-getting-started-m5edukit-ecc608/README.md

 - **M5Stack EduKit**
     This project is only meant for this specific device.
-- **esp-idf v5.1**
+- **esp-idf v5.3**
-    This project is meant for the esp-idf framework and it needs at least v5.1 due to some updates that are necessary to properly use the secure element.
+    This project is meant for the esp-idf framework and it needs at least v5.3 due to some updates that are necessary to properly use the secure element and the TLS1.3 stack.
     Instructions on how to setup the esp-idf environment can be found [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).
 - **quarklink-client libraries**
     The quarklink-client library comes in the form of compiled binaries and can be found in the [quarklink-binaries repository](https://github.com/cryptoquantique/quarklink-binaries/tree/main/quarklink-client).